12 Examples of Brilliant B2B Logos (and What Made Them So Great)

 zuora

-Zuora is a subscription billing software solution designed for enterprises to help manage recurring relationships.
-The company's main audience is large companies that leverage ongoing customer relationships to generate stable, recurring revenue.
-Clients of Zuora include big-name companies like IBM, HP, and Dell.
+Zuora is a subscription billing software solution, designed for enterprises to help manage recurring relationships.
+The company is targeting large companies who are leveraging ongoing customer relationships to generate stable, recurring revenue.
+Clients of Zuora include companies like IBM, HP and Dell.

 First and foremost, the Zuora name is unique.
-It’s not a play on words and really doesn’t mean anything in the industry -- it’s just a creative name that works.
-To go along with the fun name, the business has a youthful, energizing brand.
-It uses bold colors that feel bright and vibrant.
-What I’m especially drawn to in its logo, though, is the mark.
-The circle around the "Z" has movement to it and relates to the full circle nature of their business.
-It’s abstract, in a way, but definitely works.
+It’s not a play on words, or really doesn’t mean anything in the industry, it’s just a creative name that works.
+To go along with the fun name, they have a youthful, energizing brand.
+They use bold colors, that feel bright and vibrant, but what I’m especially drawn to in their logo is the mark.
+While the “z” is also part of their name, the circle around it has movement to it and relates to the full circle nature of their business.
+It’s abstract in a way, but definitely works.
+I say overall, very nicely done.

 Energy